opstrace/opstrace/docs/quickstart.md

   * While GCP is also fully supported, we will focus on AWS in this quick start.
 * For sending dummy data to Opstrace, you'll need [Docker](https://docs.docker.com/install) and [Docker Compose](https://docs.docker.com/compose/install)

-You will also need an Auth0 account to wire up Google or GitHub log in (sign up for free here).

 ```bash
 aws configure list
 docker --version